HenIsTheMan/Nameless_Shredded/README.md

 *

 Other Features:
-* Translucent box snaps to grid cells
+* Translucent block snaps to grid cells
+* Translucent block stays within grid boundaries
 * Grid is centered on screen